as33ms/playground/python-utils/README.md

      Data for Skipped and other types of outcome has not yet been handled since I have not come across any test with outcome other than Failed or Passed in *.trx files
+ + create_junit.py:
+     A useless (or useful) utility for creating nice graphs in parent Jenkins's job which triggers other child jobs in Matrix configuration.
+     This particular usecase is for TestLink - Jenkins integration